-A distributed tracing system for your application can be as simple as adding a transaction wrapper that ensures every request shares a traceable ID, or implementing a means of aggregating logs from the different resources that govern your application’s serverless behavior, or even making use of third-party tools to provide a more coherent view of your application’s execution flow.
+A distributed tracing system for your application can be as simple as adding a transaction wrapper that ensures every request shares a traceable ID, implementing a means of aggregating logs from the downstream services, or making use of third-party tools to provide a more coherent view of your application’s execution flow.

 The right choice will depend on the implementation of your application, and as such needs to be accounted for during software architecture and design.

 As we explore tools available, we’ll focus on monitoring AWS Lambda functions as their ecosystem represents approximately 77% of the serverless function market, but most serverless function providers offer similar tools with similar functionality.

 Amazon CloudWatch is a dedicated tool for monitoring the performance characteristics of your application’s AWS-driven resources.
-CloudWatch aggregates statistics from your AWS resource usage, and provides logs, metrics, the capability to automate alerts, and more.
+CloudWatch aggregates statistics from your AWS resource usage and provides logs, metrics, the capability to automate alerts, and more.
 Through use of CloudWatch you can see the activity being performed by your serverless functions, monitor resource usage to identify bottlenecks in your application architecture, and set up automated alerts for the riskier portions of your application.
 Cloudwatch will likely be at the core of your lambda monitoring system, giving you access to logs for AWS Lambda, monitoring memory usage, and reporting on general function health.